Karnataka election: Now Batman enters the fray

 The Karnataka election has provided some interesting fodder for the media.
 Not a single day passes without there being an interesting battle both on the ground as well as the social media.

 Amidst all the jibes taken at each, Batman decided to enter the fray.
-The Karnataka BJP tweeted a visual of the movie, Batman Begins to take on Rahul Gandhi who has been takes jibes at Prime Minister Narendra Modi.
+The Karnataka BJP tweeted a visual of the movie, Batman Begins to take on Rahul Gandhi who has been taking jibes at Prime Minister Narendra Modi.

 "It is not who I am underneath, but what i do that defines me."
-My speech writers and Twitter handlers can do whatever they want, But I am what I am.
+My speechwriters and Twitter handlers can do whatever they want, But I am what I am.
 I am Rahul Gandhi," the BJP tweeted.

 "It's not who I am underneath, but what I do that defines me"— BJP Karnataka (@BJP4Karnataka) April 4, 2018